erikw/tmux-powerline/README.md

 	source ~/path/to/tmux-colors-solarized/tmuxcolors.conf

+Now edit the two scripts to suit you needs.
+The addins can be move around and does not needs to be in the order (or same file) as they are now.
+It should be quite easy to add you own addins.

+	$$EDITOR ~/path/to/tmux-powerline/status-left.sh
+	$$EDITOR ~/path/to/tmux-powerline/status-right.sh

 # Notes
 It's written over a night and in Bash so be prepared for the ugliness.
 I had some interesting design ideas but after hours of struggling with associative arrays that could not be declare where and how I wanted etc. I just went with the ugly way(s) :-P